curiousways/marketdesign/README.md

 displayed in the sidebar.
 - `options`: An object used to conditionally enable features, generally based on the stage number (e.g. enable the form at stage 3).

+To create a new scenario for an existing walkthrough create a scenario function using the existing functions as an example and add that function to the index file for the relevant role (e.g. `data/walkthroughs/buyer/index.ts`).
+The scenario can be associated with an existing walkthrough, or an entirely new one.
+If using a new walkthrough this will show up automatically on the "How it works" index page.